 Prevention is powerful in all life situations, and this statement also works well with health.
 Regular parasite control is essential for your dog, so make sure you provide it with flea control and anti-fungal medicine as well.

-You can also visit veterinary dermatologist more often if you know that your pet is vulnerable when it comes to parasites.
+You can also visit a veterinary dermatologist more often if you know that your pet is vulnerable when it comes to parasites.

 Finally, take care of your dog’s regime.
 Healthy food is not only a pleasant bonus; however, also a source of nutritional elements that are so important for a dog's body.